 Another fuel issue that can prevent your Kubota from getting the fuel it needs to start is a plugged fuel filter.
 Dirt and deposits from running old fuel can clog your fuel filter so fuel is no longer able to pass through the filter.

 Fix: Replace a plugged fuel filter with a new filter.
 Use the arrow on the plastic housing when installing your filter.
 The arrow needs to point in the direction of your fuel flow.

 Old fuel that gummed up can become lodged in your Kubota mower’s fuel line preventing fuel from moving through your fuel system.

 Fix: Remove the fuel line, spray carb cleaner into the tube and use compressed air to blow air through the tube until the line is free of debris and gummy residue.
-You can also replace with new fuel line if you are unable to remove the clog or if your fuel lines are dry, brittle and beginning to crack.
+You can also replace it with a new fuel line if you are unable to remove the clog or if your fuel lines are dry, brittle, and beginning to crack.

 9. Clogged & Dirty Kubota Carburetor

 The carburetor on your Kubota mower regulates the fuel and air mixture required to form a combustion in the engine.
 The carburetor can gum up and clog so it no longer can function correctly.